1. What is High-Involvement Planning?

 If your staff is out of the loop when it comes to the game plan, ask yourself why.
 Is it because you fear the unknown or are concerned that maybe it won’t produce the desired outcome?
 The truth is, you’re here because you need to try something different because what’s currently being done isn’t working.
 If you are open to new ideas and are truly driven to realize your goals, you will need to spend some time and money in order to achieve success.

 Most business owners and leaders know how planning affects success.
 Where the disconnect often lies is in the execution of the plan.
-With High-Involvement Planning, the results are dramatic because it changes how everyone thinks, and more importantly, how they act — generating massive results in an organization.
+High-Involvement Planning changes how everyone thinks, and more importantly, how they act — generating massive results in an organization.

 The plan is executed when you get company-wide buy-in by first teaching employees to see the business from an owner’s perspective.
 From there, they can learn how their actions affect the big picture and can start contributing to the planning process.
 Plus, people support what they help create, so employees that play an active role in growing the company are also diligent about protecting it.